rusty-crewmates/substrate-tutorials/README.md

 - some good Substrate practices
 - some blockchain core principles

 If you are stuck, you can always check the solution branch.
-It's not cheating, it's just learning 🧑‍🎓
+It's not cheating, just learning 🧑‍🎓

 ## Looking for a job?